-In our latest study, ORP4, ORP5 and many other members of the ORP family were also linked to tumours.
+In our latest study, ORP4, ORP5, and many other members of the ORP family were also linked to tumours.
 For instance, all types of malignancies, including colorectal adenocarcinoma, lymphoma, testicular tumour, and osteosarcoma, are strongly associated with elevated ORP3 expression levels[9,50-54].
 The highest expression of ORP6 is found in the brain and skeletal muscle.
 In F9 cells, endogenous ORP6 is predominantly associated with the nuclear envelope.
 The expression data demonstrate that ORP3, ORP6, and ORP7 are not merely redundant gene products but show marked quantitative differences in tissue expression, which suggests that their functions have tissue-specific aspects.
 Moreover, cholangiocarcinoma patients exhibit high levels of several ORPs, which indicates that oxysterols are involved in cancer progression through OSBPs or that OSBPs might serve as molecular markers for cholangiocarcinoma[55].
 ORP3 reportedly activates the small GTPase R-Ras[23].
 Overphosphorylated ORP3 interacts with the ER membrane protein VAPA to stimulate R-Ras signalling[56].
 The mutual effect of ORP3-VAPA improves Akt signalling and the activity of 1-integrin[56].
 ORP3 can alter human tumour cells and cell signalling pathway adhesion functions to promote tumour cell proliferation, migration, and invasion[23,56].
 More importantly, similar to ORP5, ORP8 is primarily expressed in many tumour cells.
 However, ORP8 is expressed at a very low level in human haematoma cells, whereas the microRNA miR-143, which downregulates ORP8 expression, is reportedly upregulated in these cells[57,58].
 The apoptosis of human haematoma cells requires the expression of ORP8.
 Although ORP8 can affect Fas translocation, the precise mechanism through which ORP8 regulates apoptosis remains to be discovered[57].

 Many studies have demonstrated a substantial relationship of apoptosis with oxysterols, the suppression of proliferation, and cell cycle arrest.
 A previous study[59] explained this phenomenon using bile duct cancer formation as an example.
 The lesion caused by oxysterols, which mediate oxidative DNA, needs to be repaired.
 The mutations associated with absent or incorrect DNA repair cause either carcinogenesis or cell death[60].
-However, oxysterol receptors, such as LXRs, might regulate anti-proliferative function.
+In contrast, oxysterol receptors, such as LXRs, might regulate anti-proliferative function.
 However, different oxysterols play different roles in many cell types.
 For instance, the Ames test showed a CT mutagenic effect.
 The CT treatment of Chinese mouse ovarian epithelial cells increases the formation of reactive oxygen species and chromosome aberrations[61].
 In contrast, the CT precursor cholestane-5α,6α-epoxy-3β-ol exerts anti-proliferative effects, resulting in cell cycle arrest in the human malignant leukaemia cell lines HL-60 and Molt-4[62].
 Moreover, the cytotoxicity of oxysterols differs in various cell lines, e.g., the IC50 values of 25-HC and 7β-HC are variable in many human leukaemia cell lineages[63].
 Oxysterols induce all types of effects when used alone or in admixtures.
 For instance, the application of a mixture of 7β-HC and 25-HC yields lower pro-apoptotic outcomes than the usage of 7β-HC alone[64].
 Other studies have reported varying effects of oxysterols administered alone or in admixtures[65].
 In addition, representative combinations of oxysterol compounds in diets should be further investigated (Figure 2).

 CONCLUSION